CoherentLabs/GameUIComponents/README.md

 `npm run test`

-If you haven't build the components or if you've made changes:
+If you haven't built the components or if you've made changes:

 `npm run test -- --rebuild`

-to create new builds.
+to create new bundles.

-After you successfully execute `npm run tests` open the Gameface player with "--url=http://localhost:9876/debug.html" to see the tests running.
-You can open Chrome on the same URL to run the tests in a browser.
+After you successfully execute `npm run tests` open the Gameface player or Chrome with "--url=http://localhost:9876/debug.html" to see the tests running.

 ## Structure of a Component
 All components in the GameUIComponents suite are npm modules.